hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### Mutable or immutable past
 To which category does the system or parts of it belong and why?

+- past is immutable
+- would it make sense to have the past mutable?
+- can be replayed by using git?

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*